Lobanokivan11/sailfishos-uithemer/docs/guide.md

 UI Themer customizations must be reverted before performing a system update.
 With One-click restore you can automate this process and restore icons, fonts and display density settings with just one click.

-## Recovery

-Here you can find advanced settings for UI Themer, e.g. reinstall default icons or fonts if you forget to revert to default theme before a system update or if the applying fails.

 ## Keyboard shortcuts

 UI Themer can be navigated via a physical keyboard, using convenient shortcuts.